-5.8 The professionals' approach to safety planning is changing.
+(53) The professionals' approach to safety planning is changing.
 The old emphasis on curing accident hot spots is giving way to whole route and area treatments.
 For through routes engineers look at the route as a whole to reduce the incidence of random accidents and to provide a consistent guide to drivers and riders about road geometry and the location of junctions and accidents.
 In Scotland these are known as 'route accident reduction plans', but similar plans exist elsewhere.
 Similarly, urban traffic engineers are now more likely to look at a whole area rather than concentrating solely on specific problems.
 We will work with the professionals to support guidance on best practice in this area.
-We are already supporting a project in Gloucester to explore the area technique (see below).
+We are already supporting a project in Gloucester to explore the area technique (see box overleaf).

-We have consulted in England on a revision of Planning Policy Guidance Note (PPG) 13, which provides guidance on land use with a view to transport issues.
-When PPG13 is finalised it will highlight the need to take the safety of all road users into account in the planning of new development.
+(Se) We have consulted in England on a revision of Planning Policy Guidance Note (PPG) 13, which provides guidance on land use with a view

-Gloucester safe town
+Cloucester safe town